AlaskaDHSS/RFP-AVS-EVS/.github/ISSUE_TEMPLATE/rfp-questions.md

 ## Name and affiliation

-{please provide information about your job/role in the acquistion process as well as your organization}
+{please provide information about your job/role in the acquisition process as well as your organization}

 ## Section of RFP documents